 - Regular narrow complex- treatment similar to PSVT, vagal maneuvers or IV adenosine

 - Regular wide complex- IV adenosine (used with caution due to capability of rapid anterograde conduction leading to afib).
-Avoid AV nodal blocking agents since this is leave only the accessory pathway for conduction.
+Avoid AV nodal blocking agents since this may leave only the accessory pathway for conduction.
 Class I or II anti-arrhythmics (procainamide, sotalol or amiodarone) may be used to target accessory pathway.

 Acute treatment in hemodynamically unstable patient